jhap1982/giveituruguay/2017/2017-05-16 - KFC Yum! Center, Louisville, KY, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Mommy Where's Daddy?
+6. Mommy Where's Daddy?
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Right on Time
+8. Right on Time
-Ethiopia
+9. Ethiopia
-Go Robot
+10. Go Robot
-Californication
+11. Californication
-Magic Johnson tease
+12. Magic Johnson tease
-So What If I Did part of JOSH
+13. So What If I Did part of JOSH
-This Ticonderoga
+14. This Ticonderoga
-Parallel Universe
+15. Parallel Universe
-Higher Ground
+16. Higher Ground
-Soul to Squeeze
+17. Soul to Squeeze
-By the Way
+18. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+19. Jam
-Goodbye Angels
+20. Goodbye Angels
-Give It Away
+21. Give It Away

 ## Notes